 - What is the adult-to-child ratio?

-- What happens if my child becomes ill or needs medication while in your care?
+- What happens if my child becomes ill or needs medication in your care?

 - What is your disaster emergency plan?

-- What are the fees, when are they due, and are there any additional fees I should know of?
+- What are the fees, when are they due, and are there any additional fees I should know?

-- Do you have any written policies or procedures, such as holiday, illness, vacation or instances of late pick up or drop off?
+- Do you have any written policies or procedures, such as holidays, illnesses, vacations, or late pick-up or drop-off situations?